 Abstract.
 Accurate fuel debris location is crucial part of the decommissioning of the Fukushima Nuclear Power plants.
-Conventional methods face challenges due to extreme radiation and complex structure materials.
+Conventional methods face challenges due to extreme radiation and complex structure of the materials involved.
 In this study, we propose a novel approach utilising neutron detection and machine learning to estimate fuel material location.
-Geant4 simulations and Python scripts have been used to generate a comprehensive dataset to train a machine learning model using MATLAB's regression learner.
-Gaussian Process Regression model was chosen for training and prediction.
-The results show excellent prediction performance to effectively estimate the corium thickness and locating the nuclear fuel material with mean square error (MSE) value of 0.01.
-By combining the machine learning with the nuclear simulation codes, it promises to enhancing the nuclear decommissioning efforts and fuel debris retrieval.
+Geant4 simulations and pythonTM scripts have been used to generate a comprehensive dataset to train a machine learning model using MATLAB's regression learner.
+A Gaussian Process Regression model was chosen for training and prediction.
+The results show excellent prediction performance to estimate the corium thickness effectively and to locate the nuclear fuel material with a mean square error (MSE) of 0.01.
+By combining the machine learning with nuclear simulation codes, this promises to enhance the nuclear decommissioning efforts to retrieve nuclear fuel debris.